souzaemmanuel/monorepo-todolist/README.md

 # monorepo-todolist
-Project to learn about monorepo with Nx works.
+Project to learn about how monorepo works with Nx.